BOPIM: Bayesian Optimization for influence maximization on temporal networks: Introduction

-The IM problem has been shown to be NP-hard under many popular diffusion mechanisms \cite{li2018influence} so finding the global optimum by brute-force calculation is infeasible even for moderate $n$.
+Finding $S^*$ is a combinatorial optimization problem with a cardinality constraint and has been shown to be NP-hard under many popular diffusion mechanisms \citep{li2018influence} so finding the global optimum by brute-force calculation is infeasible even for moderate $n$.
 Indeed, as the influence spread function is typically computed using Monte Carlo (MC) simulations, even evaluating $\sigma(S)$ is costly.
 Many IM algorithms efficiently compute the influence spread function and apply a greedy algorithm to choose the seed nodes, while others skip evaluation of the objective function and instead use a heuristic to rank nodes by influence.
 In the remainder of this work, we describe a BO algorithm to approximate the solution in (\ref{eq:prob}).

-\section{Bayesian optimization}
+\section{Bayesian Optimization}

-We now present the main contribution of this paper, the $\mathsf{BOPIM}$ algorithm, by addressing the three main steps of the BO schema: the objective function, statistical model and acquisition function.
+In this section, we present the main contribution of this paper, the $\mathsf{BOPIM}$ algorithm, particularly emphasizing the unique challenges posed by the temporal IM problem.